Toggle Menu

 • Specific Phobias

-How Common are Anxiety Disorders in Children & Adolescents?
+How Common Is Anxiety in Children and Teens?

 It’s estimated that about 15-20% of children and adolescents meet the criteria for an anxiety disorder.
 With that said, many believe that anxiety disorders are actually under-diagnosed, as many of the manifestations of anxiety in children can be misinterpreted as behavioral disturbances or conditions such as ADHD.

-• Avoidance of school, social engagements, or other activities
+• Avoidance of school, sports, or social events

 What are the Goals in Treatment for Children and Adolescents with Anxiety Disorders?